cvlab-epfl/disk/README.md

 In case one wants to merge multiple scenes into a single dataset, she can execute `python colmap/merge_datasets.py my_scene_1/dataset/dataset.json my_scene_2/dataset/dataset.json ...` in order to obtain a single file called `merged.json` which contains all the scenes (and still references the files in their original locations for each of the scenes!).
 Scenes with repeating names (as given by the `--name` flag of `colmap2dataset`) will be renamed to unique (but non-informative) names.

 ## Extending
 We tried to keep the code easy to understand and reasonably documented.
-One particular feature is the extensive use of [`torch_dimcheck`](https://github.com/jatentaki/torch-dimcheck) (the `@dimchecked` function decorator): please refer to the repository for extra information.
 Please open an issue if problems are encountered.

+### `@dimchecked`
+We extensively use [`torch_dimcheck`](https://github.com/jatentaki/torch-dimcheck) (the `@dimchecked` function decorator) for clarifying function signatures: please refer to the repository for extra information.

+### `NpArray`
+We often deal with collections of tensors which are semantically batched but of different shapes (such as lists of features in different images of the same scene).
+Since PyTorch doesn't have the concept of jagged tensors, we wrap them with `numpy` arrays with `dtype=object`, rather than standard lists.
+This allows us to retain the reshaping, stackin and indexing functionality of those math libraries.
+In signatures, those are often annotated with the `NpArray` type annotation.